 This Russian-language newspaper published official documents of the Russian Empire, as well as many historical, cultural and archeological writings by the prominent public and cultural figures of the local intelligentsia.
 During the brief period of 1846-1847 this newspaper had an Armenian-language counterpart.

-The licensing was arranged in cooperation with the Specialized Information Service Russian, East and Southeast European Studies.
+The licensing was arranged in cooperation with the Specialised Information Service Russian, East and Southeast European Studies.

 Modes of Access